University-of-Manitoba-Computer-Science/tools-n-techniques/topic08/topic-7.md

 But let's be honest: backing up stuff is boring.
 Well, it's boring right up until you actually need the back up.
 And sometimes we don't *think* about backups right up until we need them.
-This week is an opportunity to consider what you're doing for back ups, and to give you an opportunity to *back up your stuff*.
+This is an opportunity to consider what you're doing for back ups, and to give you an opportunity to *back up your stuff*.

 Backing up isn't just making sure that you've got a copy of your files, it's